poojakp/Team-Titans-Go/README.md

 5. The user can now explore various components on the dashboard, such as:

-          - User Profile: Allows users in remote areas to update and manage their personal information for personalized support.
+          - **User Profile**: Allows users in remote areas to update and manage their personal information for personalized support.

-          - Self-Assessment: Provides tools to help users assess their mental health and identify areas of concern.
+          - **Self-Assessment**: Provides tools to help users assess their mental health and identify areas of concern.

-          - Resources: Offers access to mental health articles, guides, and self-help materials, even in low-connectivity regions.
+          - **Resources**: Offers access to mental health articles, guides, and self-help materials, even in low-connectivity regions.

-          - Workshops: Facilitates online mental health workshops tailored to users in remote locations.
+          - **Workshops**: Facilitates online mental health workshops tailored to users in remote locations.

-          - Exercises: Delivers mindfulness and mental health exercises that can be done offline to improve well-being.
+          - **Exercises**: Delivers mindfulness and mental health exercises that can be done offline to improve well-being.

-          - Counselling: Connects users with virtual counsellors for guidance and mental health support.
+          - **Counselling**: Connects users with virtual counsellors for guidance and mental health support.

           - Emergency: Provides immediate access to emergency mental health services or contacts in case of a crisis.